 Related read: Check out our guide to the best Dingle accommodation (it’s packed with great hotels and guesthouses).

-Lobster, crab claws, clams, prawns, monkfish, calamari are just some of the catch of the day available options to order.
+As for the food, it’s all about locally sourced meats, veggies, and fish.
+Lobster, crab claws, clams, prawns, monkfish, calamari are just some of the catch of the day on offer.

-7. Doyle’s Seafood Restaurant in Dingle
+6. Doyle’s Seafood Restaurant

 As you’ve probably gathered by now, there is no shortage of seafood restaurants in Dingle and Doyle’s Seafood restaurant is one of the best places to enjoy the freshest of seafood in the town.